Skip to main content

 2. Use dry-run: Test uploads with --dry-run to catch errors before applying changes

-3. Separate app info from version metadata: Update persistent metadata (name, subtitle) via app-info set, version-specific content via localizations update
+3. Separate app info from version metadata: Update persistent metadata (name, subtitle) via app-setup info set; create new version locales with localizations create, then edit existing version metadata with localizations update

 4. Optimize keywords: Research popular search terms and use all 100 characters effectively